-Financial assets are included in the Net Assets Statement on a fair value basis as at the reporting date.
+Financial assets are included in the Net Assets Statement on a fair value basis as at the reporting date with some financial assets held at amortised cost were this is appropriate.
 A financial asset is recognised in the Net Assets Statement on the date the Fund becomes party to the contractual acquisition of the asset.
 From this date, any gains or losses arising from changes in the fair value of the asset are recognised in the Fund Account.